-If you have a nice haul of elderberries and aren’t sure what to do with them, be sure to check out these 20 uses for elderberries!
+If you have a nice haul of elderberries and aren’t sure what to do with them, let me suggest putting up a batch of this research-backed homemade elderberry syrup and drizzling it on these delicious elderberry overnight oats.
+If you have loads more and aren’t sure what to do with them, be sure to check out these 20 uses for elderberries!

 Did you know there are likely edible and medicinal plants growing in your yard right now?
 Here are some top choices for edible weeds and some remedies that may be growing your in your yard this very minute.
 You may have some of these 150 edible flowers growing near you as well.